 Here’s a great article about creating your social media strategy along with an infographic that breaks a lot of this info down for you.
 Also, check out the book, “Jab, Jab, Jab, Right Hook: How to Tell Your Story in a Noisy Social World” by Gary Vaynerchuck to learn more about the language and how to plan a strategy for using each platform.
-Social Media Examiner is also a great resource.
-They post lots of tips and even have a free industry report you might want to download.

 Social media is a very visual place.
-Images, infographics, and photos get more likes, shares and comments than text alone.
+Images, infographics, videos, and photos get more likes, shares, and comments than text alone.
 Have you thought about how you are going to generate your photos and graphics?
 What about the content?
 What kind of information do you want to post?
 A daily special?
 A valuable article that you wrote?
 Are you going to blog, make videos, do a podcast that you can share?
 Thinking about some of these ahead of time could mean the difference between posting once or twice and letting the account die, or being really active and engaging with your audience.

 So, what’s the plan?